 It Can Be More Difficult to Get Pregnant After Stopping the Shot

 Even though some women do get pregnant on the shot, it can also make it harder to get pregnant once you stop.
-According to the American College of Obstetricians and Gynecologists, it can take up to 10 months to get pregnant after stopping the birth control shot.
+According to the American College of Obstetricians and Gynecologists, it takes an average of 10 months to get pregnant after stopping the birth control shot.
+For some women, it can take longer.
 The length of time depends on how long it takes your hormones to return to normal, and depends on the person.

 Birth Control Shots Might Relieve Endometriosis Symptoms